stephaniedeleon/stephanierdeleon.github.io/index.md

 | PHY 1520L: Introduction to Electromagnetism and Circuits Lab |  |
 | FRE 1111: Elementary French I |  |

-* Involved in sheCodes as Social Chair & Science Council Representative and Codepath for Mobile App Development.
+* Involved in sheCodes as Social Chair & Science Council Representative.
+* Involved in Codepath for Mobile App Development.